Olbrien/sphere-ultima_online-imperial_uo/README.md

 With the help of friends, research and persistance I made a fully working server and website.\
 Previously I didn't know how to script or anything game / web related.\
 I opened the server in 2016 and then again in 2020.\
-Gathered more than 1000+ unique players from all over the world mostly being from Europe.
+Gathered more than 1000+ unique players from all over the world mostly being from Europe.\
+Players online at any time of the day and some not even logging out for days.

 I've uploaded the scripts, that have been circulating from 1999, and my added scripts that I used in the game.\
 I'm not sharing any more files besides the scripts because the server had logs from real people, account details and private conversations.
 Which are confidential.